NCGAS/Metagenomics-Workshop-Spring-2020/README.md

 - How to run metagenomics assembly
 - Ability to reconstruct metagenome assembled genomes and check their quality
 - Taxa and functional annoatation of metagenomes
+- NCBI tools for metagenomic analayis and availablity of additional datasets
 - How to get help for both genomic and computational questions

 Participant data will not be analyzed during the workshop (that takes more time than we have!), but the entire pipeline will be used by participants with smaller scale demo data.
 We can also schedule online meetings after the workshop to discuss your data.